vvcgithub/training-laravel/README.md

 <a name="deploy-sim"></a>
 ##### Run The Dev Server
 1. At the terminal go to the Laravel app folder namely `sample-laravel-app`.
-1. Run the local server.
+1. Inside the project folder, run the Laravel local server.

     ```shell script
     php artisan serve